Top Three Benefits of Aquamarine

-Long associated with water, aquamarine was often worn by sailors to ward off seasickness and encourage safe travel.
-It was also seen as a stone of eternal youth.
+In the past, sailors wore aquamarine to ward off seasickness and encourage safe travel.
+Some saw it as a stone of eternal youth.

-Because aquamarine is a relatively hard stone, it is safe for all forms of jewelry, such as rings, pendants, and earrings.
-Many people recommend it for earrings, as the gemstone is often faceted and becomes exceptionally appealing when worn close to the face.
+Because aquamarine is a hard stone, it is safe for all forms of jewelry, such as rings, pendants, and earrings.
+It is also hard enough to be faceted for fine jewelry, making it suitable for engagement rings.

 Clean your aquamarine often to keep it stunning.
 The color pales when dirt collects around the stone.
 Keep this in mind when buying lighter or pale colored stones.